-- All enrichment classes will be offered in the homerooms.
-The library will become another teacher workroom and the computer lab will become an infirmary. - 2.
-SFA School has approval and budget to hire a certified nurse to manage all health and Covid-19 related communication with the Washtenaw County Health Dept. At time of publication, we are in the process of hiring. - 3.
+- All enrichment classes will be offered in the homeroom. - 2.
+SFA School has approval and budget to hire a certified nurse to manage all health and Covid-19 related communication with the Washtenaw County Health Dept. We have hired a school nurse who will handle all things medical and health.
+She will be shadowing and working closely with the office in her onboarding training. - 3.
 The computer lab will serve as an Infirmary and the library will serve as a teacher work room.